On a generalization of affinoid varieties: The category of dagger affinoid algebras

-\begin{prop} Let $A \in \ob(\bAff_k^\dagger)$ then there is an isomorphism
+\begin{prop} Let $A \in \ob(\bS \bAff_k^\dagger)$ then there is an isomorphism

-\begin{proof} It's enough to show that both algebras satisfy the same universal property in the category of complete bornological algebras.
-We know the universal property of $A \lt X_1, ..., X_n \gt^\dagger$.
-Now, let's take a morphism $\phi: A \to B$ and $n$ elements $b_1, ..., b_n \in B^\ov$.
+\end{prop} \begin{proof} It is enough to show that both algebras satisfy the same universal property in the category of complete bornological algebras.
+The universal property of $A \lt X_1, ..., X_n \gt^\dagger$ is given by theorem \ref{thm:over_univ_prop}.
+Let $\phi: A \to B$ be a morphism of $A$ to a complete bornological algebra and let $b_1, ..., b_n \in B^\ov$.
 By the universal property of $W_k^n$ there exists a unique morphism $\psi: W_k^n \to B$ such that $\psi(X_i) = b_i$.
 And finally, by the universal property of the tensor product there exists a unique morphism $\gamma$ which makes the following diagram commutative